Food Delivery Performance Analysis

 I haven't finished reading the book I mentioned, but after finishing the first few chapters, I was eager to put my learning into practice on a project, and this was the result 💜

-Following the tradition, I leave below a recommendation of the music that accompanied me during this study!
+Finally, please find below a recommendation of the song that accompanied me during this study!